TehShrike/pickering-majority-text-revelation/revelation.md

 Now the appearance of the ‘locusts’ was like horses prepared for battle, and something like a golden crown was on their heads, and their faces were like human faces.
 They had hair like a woman’s and their teeth were like a lion’s.
 They had breastplates like breastplates of iron and the noise of their wings was like the noise of many chariots with horses rushing into battle.
 And, they have tails like scorpions and stingers precisely in those tails!
 They have the capability to hurt the populace five months, having as king over them the angel of the Abyss—his name in Hebrew is Abbaddon, while in Greek he has the name Apollyon.

-The first woe is past, but, two woes are still coming, after these things.
+The first woe is past, behold, two woes are still coming, after these things.

 # The sixth trumpet